shivannis/xandr-docs-public/xandr-docs/articles/invest/conversion-pixels-advanced.md

 ## Redirect URL/piggybacking: redir

-You can piggyback off the Xandr conversion pixel and notify your internal or third-party server about conversion events.
+You can piggyback off the Microsoft Advertising conversion pixel and notify your internal or third-party server about conversion events.
 When you create a conversion pixel in Invest
 DSP, you can input the URL of your pixel and mark it as image or